wentam/libevsig/README.md

 ## The signal system

 Signal handler functions are pushed onto a thread-local stack.
 When a signal is sent, handlers for that signal type are called, walking down the stack until one selects an approprate restart.
-Restarts - of which there are default and user-defined entries - describe how to continue execution after the signal.
-Unwinding the stack via RESTART_UNWIND is only one option - you may also instruct any other behavior, such as retrying an operation in the same stack frame/function that sent the signal.
+Restarts - of which there are default and user-defined entries - describe a point to unwind to and error handling code to run when we unwind to that point ("catch" but to any stack frame).

 ## The unwind system